menandmice/micetro_docs/guides/user-manual/using_cloud.rst

 .. meta::
-   :description: How to use cloud integration
+   :description: How to use cloud integration in Micetro by Men&Mice
-   :keywords: cloud, integration, IPAM, DNS
+   :keywords: cloud integration, cloud network

 .. _using-cloud: